 Is the MJ-LEL a new degree program?

 Yes.
-Based upon a study of the marketplace that indicated a significant need in the United States for legal expertise among practitioners of human resources, the faculty and administration at Tulane University Law School developed this unique, online, non-residential master’s programs for working professionals.
-The program was created and is run and directed by one of the top law schools in the nation, with Labor and Employment Law experts at the helm.
+Based upon a study of the marketplace that indicated a significant need in the United States for legal expertise among practitioners of human resources, the faculty and administration at Tulane University Law School developed this unique, online, non-residential master’s program for working professionals.
+The program was created and is run and directed by one of the top law schools in the nation, with labor and employment law experts at the helm.
 The program enrolled its first class of students in May 2016, and the University expects this innovative new graduate program to quickly become in-demand among the most savvy and forward-looking HR professionals and business leaders in the nation.